At St Joseph’s, with God’s guidance, we love, learn, respect and forgive.

 This is the philosophy of how we want to work and learn.
 These aims underpin all of the learning that takes place in our school.

 At St Joseph’s we use a range of resources to deliver an exciting and successful learning programme for our pupils.
-These include “Read, Write, Inc”. for phonics, “The Oxford Reading Tree” reading scheme and The Wordsmith scheme, “Abacus” and “Assertive Mentoring” schemes for Maths and “Come and See” for Religious Education.
-We also use the” Cornerstones Curriculum” to teach foundation subjects.
+These include “Read, Write, Inc”. for phonics, “The Oxford Reading Tree” reading scheme and The Wordsmith scheme, The White Rose scheme for Maths and “Come and See” for Religious Education.